 In accordance with 15 U.S.C.
 648 (j), each SBDC must establish an Advisory Board to:

-* provide advice and counsel to the KSBDC Network on matters affecting small business owners, managers and their relationship with the KSBDC.
+* provide advice and counsel to the KSBDC Network (KSBDC) on matters affecting small business owners, managers and their relationship with the KSBDC.
 Specifically, advice and counsel concerning the efficient and effective delivery of services to the small business community of Kansas.

 * advise in the development of short and long-range plans for the KSBDC, together with the means by which progress toward these goals can be measured.